Rehoming & Help

 We understand that giving up a pet is a heart-wrenching decision.
 We know you want what is best for your pet and we want that too.
 To save more animals’ lives and keep pets out of shelters, we encourage you to try to rehome your pet yourself before surrendering to a shelter or a rescue.
 Use the guidance provided below to help you through this process.
 You know your pet better than anyone else and are best suited for finding your pet a home that fits all of his/her needs.
 And shelters, despite all their efforts, are still stressful places for animals, which can lead to anxiety, aggression, and illness.
 You are your pet’s best option for finding him or her a new home!

-Paws4ever has a page of Community Pets Available For Adoption on our website to promote pet who are being rehomed directly by their owners.
+Paws4ever has a page of Community Pets Available For Adoption on our website to promote pets who are being rehomed directly by their owners.
 When you have reviewed the following resources, use our Rehome by Adopt-A-Pet link to set up a profile for your pet that will appear both on our webpage and on the Adopt-A-Pet website.
+Use code: RCXHAQTL2U8AD8Z to reduce your posting fee to $1.
+Please email rehome@adoptapet.com with any additional questions regarding using Adopt-a-Pet.

 Get Your Pet Prepared for Rehoming: